 Parental / Adoption Leave Trust Claim

-Both female and male employees are entitled for four months each per child Parental / Adoption leave which has to be availed of until the child has attained eight (8) years of age.
+Both employed parents and employed adoptive parents are entitled for four months each per child Parental / Adoption leave which has to be availed of until the child has attained eight (8) years of age.
 The first two (2) months or eight (8) weeks are non-transferable and are eligible for benefit payment; while the second two (2) months or eight (8) weeks are transferable between parents but are unpaid of any benefit.

 Legal Notice 201 of 2022, provides that the first eight (8) weeks of parental leave is paid to the employer on behalf of parent / adoptive parent employees on grounds of child birth or adoption.
 The applicable payment rate is the Married rate established for the Sickness Benefit.